Choose another writer in this calendar:

 New York, in 1958-58, and scholar-in-residence at Aspen Institute, Colorado, in 1973-74.
 From 1961 to

-1969 he was a Trustee of the College of the Virgin Islands, and in 1969-71 he was a member of the Board
+1969 he was a Trustee of the College of the Virgin Islands.
+He was a member of the Board

-Kennedy Center Productions.
-Wouk's wife died in 2011.
+write in peace and quiet, and eventually settled there permanently.
 Aurora Dawn (1947), which Wouk wrote in longhand while he was in the Navy, was selected by the

 Book-of-the Month Club.